sehidcan/easygentoo/README.md

 - Create locale.gen
 - Update make.conf and create package.use
 - Do a controlled "emerge -e system"
-- Kernel compilation (genkernel) with lots of needed settings/drivers
+- Kernel compilation (genkernel-next) with lots of needed settings/drivers
-- Emerge grub and create grub.conf
+- Emerge grub2 and create grub.cfg
+- Create/update configuration files (localtime, keymaps, hostname, etc)
+- Change locale based on keymap
+- Change root password and create user
+- Update /etc/sudoers and .bashrc
+- Unmerge unnecessary packages and do "emerge -uDN world"

 *** Steps for normal install ***

 - Emerge xorg-server and create xorg.conf
 - Emerge and configure Xfce
-- Emerge and configure Gdm Login Manager
+- Emerge and configure LightDM
 - Configure evdev
 - Emerge NetworkManager
 - Emerge and configure Alsa

 *** End of normal install steps ***

-- Create/update configuration files (localtime, keymaps, hostname, etc)
-- Change locale based on keymap
-- Change root password and create user
-- Update /etc/sudoers and .bashrc
-- Unmerge unnecessary packages and do "emerge -uDN world"
 - Purge unnecessary man pages etc. (localepurge)
 - Create a small report about whole process.
 - Delete temporary files that were created by script